useragents/Zefoy-TikTok-Automator/README.md

 1. Download ZIP here and extract the ZIP
 2. Install requirements.txt by typing `pip install -r requirements.txt` in Command Prompt
 3. Download Google Chrome
 4. Download a Chrome driver that matches your Chrome version.
-Download chromedriver here
+Download a chromedriver <a href="https://chromedriver.chromium.org/downloads">here</a>.
 5. You must download the correct chromedriver that matches your Chrome version.
-Check out your version here.
+Check out your version<a href="https://www.google.com/chrome/update/">here</a>.

 ### Please note